Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Suggested purchase quantities grouped by supplier.

-A record of product that was spilled, expired, damaged, or discarded.
+A record of product that was spilled, expired, damaged, discarded, or photographed for manager review.

 Owner and accountant views for inventory value, purchases, cost, waste, and changes.